nicoll-douglas/minecraft-logger/README.md

 # Minecraft Logger

 A key/mouse logger I use to log movement input in [Lunar Client](https://www.lunarclient.com/) to CSV files.
+Just a little Python scripting project I did for fun.

 ## Run Locally